aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/pdfcompliance/_index.md

 # Set the "compliance" property to "PdfCompliance.PDF17" to comply with the "1.7" standard.
 # Set the "compliance" property to "PdfCompliance.PDF_A1A" to comply with the "PDF/A-1a" standard,
 # which complies with "PDF/A-1b" as well as preserving the document structure of the original document.
+# Set the "compliance" property to "PdfCompliance.PDF_UA1" to comply with the "PDF/UA-1" (ISO 14289-1) standard,
+# which aims to define represent electronic documents in PDF that allow the file to be accessible.
 # This helps with making documents searchable but may significantly increase the size of already large documents.
 save_options.compliance = pdf_compliance